pace-neutrons/Horace/documentation/add/13_Symmetry_operations_and_algorithms.md

 $$

 where $$sym\\_offset_{cc}$$ and $$proj\\_offset_{cc}$$ are `Symop` and `line_proj` offsets correspondingly expressed in CC coordinate system.

+Cut with symmetries is done by using multiple symmetry-modified projections to extract data from areas, which are symmetry-related to main area of the `cut` and add them together into main cut area.

 As transformations, used in `line_proj` are invertible, the inversion of formula (1) is used for transforming image coordinates into CC coordinate system and the projection, modified according to expressions (1)-(3) can be used for transforming symmetry related image areas.